 There is little point in spending much time on the analysis of this work except to place it in context.
-It is the only Latin cantata written, or at least surviving by Bach and, apart from its clear designation for Christmas Day, no one knows when or where it was performed.
-Its three movements are adapted from the Gloria of the Bm Mass and those wishing to explore the historical details, in as much as they are known, should read John Butt’s concise but informative and readable book Bach: Mass in B Minor (see bibliography).
+It is the only Latin cantata written, or at least surviving by Bach and, apart from its clear designation for Christmas Day, it is not known when or where it was performed.
+Its three movements are adaptions of movements more widely performed as the Gloria of the Bm Mass and those wishing to explore the historical details, in as much as they are known, should read John Butt’s concise but informative and readable book Bach: Mass in B Minor (see bibliography).

 It is well known that Bach, after experiencing some difficulties in his employment around 1730, began looking around for the possibilities of other positions.
 In 1733 he petitioned the Elector of Saxony for a court title, submitting parts for the Kyrie and Gloria of the Great Mass.
 (Existing documents and such details as are known are set out in Butt’s book and the New Bach Reader).
 Where and when they may have been performed remains a matter of great speculation.

 It is possible that Bach extracted these three movements and adapted them with different words for a church performance somewhere, possibly for a special event at Leipzig, but equally likely to be elsewhere.
 On the other hand, it could be that he composed these movements originally as part of a Latin cantata and, at some later stage, reused them as part of the mass.

 These brief notes are based on the, possibly erroneous assumption that the versions for the mass predated those for the cantata.

 The first chorus required very little in the way of adaption although there are a few minor changes.
 Bach retains the five-part choir (only once used elsewhere in the Lutheran cantatas), the instrumentation and the text----Glory to God on the highest, and peace on earth and good will towards man.
 Most listeners are unlikely to notice the minimal alterations.